varad123-boop/OmniCortex--AI/README.md

 Industries rely on multiple expensive inspection systems, manual monitoring, and specialized hardware for security, maintenance, warehouse operations, and environmental compliance.
 These approaches increase operational costs, reduce scalability, and expose workers to hazardous environments.

-AeroSense AI addresses these challenges by transforming a single autonomous drone into a multi-purpose industrial intelligence platform using AI instead of expensive hardware sensors.
+OmniCortex AI addresses these challenges by transforming a single autonomous drone into a multi-purpose industrial intelligence platform using AI instead of expensive hardware sensors.

 ---